Boris Johnson says ‘women must be heard,’ amid outrage over police action at Sarah Everard vigil

 The group tweeted, “No more police powers.
 We will not be silenced.”

-There have been other large-scale protests since Britain first went into lockdown a year ago, including those in support of Black Lives Matter; anti-lockdown measures; and Extinction Rebellion, a climate action group whose demonstrations in the fall of 2020 led to more than 600 arrests.
+There have been other large-scale protests since Britain first went into lockdown a year ago, including those in support of Black Lives Matter; anti-lockdown measures; and Extinction Rebellion, a climate action group whose demonstrations in the fall led to more than 600 arrests.
 At the time, gatherings of more than 30 people were banned.